 Fosters better collaboration between marketing and sales

 A recent LinkedIn survey found that 60% of respondents felt marketing and sales misalignment adversely impacted their financial performance.
-Incorporating SALs into your lead management strategy can mitigate this challenge by identifying alignment issues early on and creating a clear place in the process for having conversations about problems that need to be addressed.
+A sales acceptance step can mitigate this challenge by identifying alignment issues early on and creating a clear place in the process to address problems with the lead qualification process.

 Service-level agreements (SLAs) are an effective and commonly used tool that helps accomplish this alignment goal.
-SLAs clearly define responsibilities and expectations for each team, outline criteria for what makes a lead acceptable, and place parameters around process, timeline, and overall accountability.
+SLAs clearly define responsibilities and expectations for each team, outline lead qualification criteria, and put parameters in place around the process.

 Using sales accepted leads as a tool for aligning marketing and sales teams can also have overarching organizational benefits, like more efficient use of resources, and joint ownership of success.

-Increased internal awareness of what makes for a high-potential lead has a twofold benefit.
-First, marketing teams are better able to recognize when leads are ready to be passed along to sales.
-Second, sales teams have better-defined criteria for recognizing leads that should be accepted and are likely to convert.
+Knowing what makes for a high-potential lead has a twofold benefit: First, marketing teams are better able to recognize when leads are ready to be passed along to sales.
+Second, sales teams have better-defined criteria for recognizing high-potential leads that are likely to convert.

-Here are 5 criteria that make sales-accepted leads more likely to convert into paying customers.
+Let’s explore 8 criteria that indicate SALs are likely to convert into paying customers.